 Maintenance and Safety Tips

-Proper maintenance and safety practices will prolong the life of your bow fishing gear and keep you safe in this potentially dangerous activity.
-These are good tips for keeping your bow and equipment in top condition and reducing your chances of accidents when adventuring.
+Proper maintenance and safety practices will prolong the life of your bowfishing gear and keep you safe in this potentially hazardous activity.
+These are excellent tips for maintaining your bow and equipment in top condition and minimizing the risk of accidents while adventuring.

 ✔️Cleaning

-Your gear needs routine cleaning to avoid damage and maintain performance.
+Your gear requires routine cleaning to prevent damage and maintain optimal performance.
 Left unchecked, it can corrode or degrade from exposure to saltwater, dirt, and debris.

-• Freshwater Rinse: After every outing, and certainly in a saltwater environment, rinse bows, arrows, and reels thoroughly with fresh water.
-This will help remove salt and grime that can cause rust or wear.
+• Freshwater Rinse: After every outing, and especially in a saltwater environment, thoroughly rinse bows, arrows, and reels with fresh water.
+This will help remove salt and grime that can cause rust or wear and tear.

 • Dry Thoroughly: In a damp climate, let your gear air dry completely before storing to prevent mold or mildew growth.